TAMARA BELT, Landscape Committee Chair

 Dale Temple is director of Facilities and Operations at the Washington International School.
 Prior to his arrival at WIS in 2013, he was facilities director of the Association of American Medical Colleges.
 Before moving to Washington, Mr. Temple was facilities director at Seattle Country Day School from 1999-2010.
 Earlier in his career, he worked for the IKEA N.A.
 Group and for the University of Idaho.
 He received his B.S. from West Chester University and his CFM from the University of Washington.

-JAMES WHELAN WOHLGEMUTH, Chair and Treasurer
+JAMES WHELAN WOHLGEMUTH, Chair

 JAMES WHELAN WOHLGEMUTH